SoftwareAG/c8y-docs/content/protocol-integration/lpwan-custom-codec-bundle/deploy-sample-codec-microservice.md

 1. Clone https://github.com/SoftwareAG/cumulocity-examples.git repository
 2. Build the microservice using `mvn clean install`.
 This creates a ZIP file of the lanitec codec microservice.
 3. Deploy the microservice by uploading the ZIP file using the {{< product-c8y-iot >}} Administration UI.
 4. Open the device management application.
-Under device protocols, you should now see the device types with type "lpwan" created by the lansitec codec microservice.
+Under **Device protocols**, you should now see the device types with type "lpwan" created by the lansitec codec microservice.

 The image below shows an example of the device types created by the custom codec microservice on subscription.